UoMResearchIT/r-shiny-course/courseNotes.md

 ### The server function

 The server function contains the code behind the webapp.
 Each `...Output()` function in the user interface has a corresponding `render...()` function.
-The first argument of function contains the R code to generate the thing we want to render.
+The first argument of the `render...()` function contains the R code to generate the thing we want to render.
 For example, in the example app, the `renderPlot()` function contains the code that will generate a histogram.
-As we need single expression this will typically be contained in `{}`s
+As this neeeds to b a single expression this will typically be contained in `{}`s

 Let's briefly look at the example code that generates the histogram: